-The second part of our mission is to make disciples.
+The Third part of our mission is to grow as Jesus' disciples.

 What's a disciple?

 How does one become a disciple of Jesus?